-Tags—These are used to help identify specific keywords or topics and facilitate searches across projects in Mavenlink using filter options in the global Tasks list.
-Think of them as hashtags for tasks that help you reference and sort Mavenlink tasks, deliverables, milestones, or issues.
+Tags—These are used to help identify specific keywords or topics and facilitate searches across projects in Kantata OX using filter options in the global Tasks list.
+Think of them as hashtags for tasks that help you reference and sort Kantata OX by tasks, deliverables, milestones, or issues.
 For more information, please see our Tasks Overview article.

 Assignees—These are the members assigned to the task, responsible for doing the work, for which you track time and expenses against.
-An assignee can ask questions or add comments to the task Activity feed to help owners—or followers—keep track of their progress.
-For example, if an assignee cannot complete the task, they can either reassign the task back to the owner or add a comment to the task before changing the status to Needs Info.
+An assignee can ask questions or add comments to the task Activity feed to help the project manager—or any followers—keep track of their progress.
+For example, if an assignee cannot complete the task, they can either reassign the task to someone else or add a comment to the task before changing the status to Needs Info.

 - Each task can have multiple assignees.